4 min read

 When it comes to maximising revenue for your arts organisation, cross-selling matters.
 Developing new customers can be costly, so increasing basket size and encouraging ticketbuyers to reattend is important for keeping your bottom line healthy.
 Customer churn, or the percentage of customers who come one year but not the next, presents a challenge for arts organisations.
-In our Benchmark Report, we found that 70% of customers who attended performances in 2014 did not return in 2015.
+In our recent Benchmark Report, we found that 70% of customers who attended performances in 2014 did not return in 2015.
 The key to solving this problem and maximise your marketing efforts is to use all the tools and data at your disposal to identify and develop cross-selling opportunities to improve customer experience and reattendance across your customer base.

 Why reattendance matters